GSA/ficam-management/_governance/01_esc.md

 permalink: governance/esc/
 ---

-The Identity, Credential, and Access Management (ICAM) Executive Steering Committee (ESC) governs your ICAM projects and workstreams, and aligns ICAM services and management with your agency’s mission.
-The agency’s executive leadership will charter the ESC.
+The Identity, Credential, and Access Management (ICAM) Executive Steering Committee (ESC) governs your ICAM projects and workstreams and aligns ICAM services and management with your agency's mission.
+The agency's executive leadership will charter the ESC.

 An ICAM ESC should include the following personnel: